vechain/vechain-docs/developer-resources/how-to-build-on-vechain/read-data/events-and-logs.md

 * The contract's source code can be found on GitHub at: [https://github.com/vechain/thor/blob/f58c17ae50f1ec8698d9daf6e05076d17dcafeaf/builtin/gen/energy.sol](https://github.com/vechain/thor/blob/f58c17ae50f1ec8698d9daf6e05076d17dcafeaf/builtin/gen/energy.sol)
 * Its Application Binary Interface (ABI) is shared on b32, a repository that gathers publicly available interfaces for VeChain projects: [https://gitabihub.com/vechain/b32/blob/master/ABIs/energy.json](https://github.com/vechain/b32/blob/master/ABIs/energy.json)

-## `contracts.load(address, abi)`
+### `contracts.load(address, abi)`

 A contract instance using address and ABI definition provides instant access to logs.

 ### Create Contract Object

 To filter events, just like with any other interaction, a contract object needs to be created.
-It requies to specify a network first, because in general a contract with a specific address only exists on one network
+It requires to specify a network first, because in general a contract with a specific address only exists on one network

 ```javascript
 import { HttpClient, ThorClient } from '@vechain/sdk-network';